-- The Company submits its tax declarations before the end of April of each year, as sanctioned by the Income Tax Law no. 91 of 2005 and tax expenses are annually paid based on the business results. - The Company has been inspected by the Joint Stock Corporation Tax Authority until 2017 and is on the process of adjusting and paying the tax due. - Years of from 2017 until 2020 are under inspection.
+- The Company submits its tax declarations before the end of April of each year, as sanctioned by the Income Tax Law no. 91 of 2005 and tax expenses are annually paid based on the business results. - Company's records of the years till 2016 were inspected and paid. - Years of from 2017 until 2020 are under inspection.